About the Founder

 chose to act.

 So I started investigating.
 Systematically.
-I began with what we consumed and what touched us daily: the water we drank, the food on our plates, the products on our skin, the materials in our cookware and clothing.
+I began with what we consumed and what touched us daily: the water we drank, the food on our plates, the products on our skin, the materials in our cookware and our clothing.
 I removed.
 I replaced.
 I simplified everything that carried unnecessary chemical load.

 The research phase